Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 To the right of the entrance was a small area of desks with computers and a printer.
 Beyond this were the lifts to the guest floors.
-There were also some toilets and the luggage storage room as well as a vending machine, a cigarette machine, microwave, ice dispenser and a rack of maps and leaflets.
+There were also some toilets and the luggage storage room as well as a vending machine, a cigarette machine, microwave, ice dispenser, and a rack of maps and leaflets.
 We also noticed a suitcase weighing machine for a euro.

-To the left of the entrance, there was a comfortable seating area with red sofas, brown and grey cushions, brown standard lamps and coffee tables.
+To the left of the entrance, there was a comfortable seating area with red sofas, brown and grey cushions, brown standard lamps, and coffee tables.
 There were two olive trees in large off-white containers and a large flatscreen TV.
 There were also assorted miniature trees by the pillars.
-Beyond this was the dining area, with a large number of dark brown Formica topped square tables and chrome framed brown vinyl chairs.
+Beyond this was the dining area, with a large number of dark brown Formica-topped square tables and chrome-framed brown vinyl chairs.
 The lights in this area were interesting, as they were a mixture of prawn cracker effect shades and balloon lights.

 Tip: It's always worth having a look through maps and leaflets for inspiration on where to go and also for money off coupons on local attractions.

-Tip: To save money on excess baggage charges or paying for using scales in the hotel, you could invest in a battery powered digital suitcase weigher.
+Tip: To save money on excess baggage charges or paying for using scales in the hotel, you could invest in a battery-powered digital suitcase weigher.
 (We find ours invaluable).
 Another cheaper option is to look out for an empty operational check-in desk at the airport, where you can cheekily weigh suitcases for free.

 Initial impressions of room 307 were that it felt small.
 It had pale grey walls to the left, facing the bed and contrasting blue walls behind the bed and backing onto the bathroom.
 As we entered, the bathroom door was to the right and an opaque tall window into it was set at an angle.
 To the left, there was a full-length mirror, slanted at an angle to accommodate a neat alcove behind it, with a hairdryer on a high shelf, iron, small water jug, and ironing board all stowed away neatly.
 There was a useful plug socket at the base of the unit and a light in the ceiling, well-positioned for the mirror.

 Beyond the mirror, there was an open hanging area, with a medium effect wood finish.
 There were 4 wooden hooked hangers, 2 with clips and 2 metal hangers.
 There was an extra red blanket on a shelf above and a useful hook on the side of the wardrobe.
 Beyond this, there was a pale grey solid suitcase shelf, with a blue splashback attached to the wall behind it.
 There was a white shelf below and a chrome bin.
-Two decorative discs were mounted on the wall, one orange and one in a light wood to match the side of the wardrobe.
+Two decorative discs were mounted on the wall, one orange and one in light wood to match the side of the wardrobe.

 In keeping with most hotels of this brand, Holiday Inn Express Porto Exponor, whilst being innovative in its use of space, was not great for storage.
 You can forget any thought of unpacking here.
-One of the compromises of choosing a limited service hotel is that you often find yourself living out of your suitcase!
+One of the compromises of choosing a limited-service hotel is that you often find yourself living out of your suitcase.